-The wind whistled past his ears, ruffling his thick hair, as he pushed the car past 90 mph heading east on Hwy 40.
+The wind whistled past his ears, ruffling his thick hair, as he pushed the car past 90 mph on Hwy 40.
+In the rearview mirror, the sun nestled down for the night in a fluffy bed of lilac and tangerine clouds.
 The classic Eagles’ song, Hotel California, came on the radio.
 His head bobbed in time to the music as he hummed along.

 He pulled a hand-rolled joint from his shirt pocket.
 Holding the steering wheel with his knee, he cupped his hand around the lighter and flicked it to life.
 He took a long drag, holding each smoky inhalation as long as he could.
 Zane sunk deeper in the leather bucket seat and relaxed against the headrest.
 He smiled.
 Maybe life’s not so bad after all.

 Time stood still as the world zipped by heavy-lidded eyes.
 He yawned.
 Mile after mile of desolate scenery passed by until the car hiccuped and sputtered to a stop.